fanhongtao/JDK/demo/jfc/Java2D/README.txt

 Control panel.

-For less garbage collection and smoother animation for the Intro and other animated demos run with command line argument :
+For less garbage collection and smoother animation for the Intro and other animated demos run with command line argument:

     java -jar -ms48m Java2Demo.jar

+To allow printing of surfaces while running the demo in applet mode, you must first run policytool to change your .java.policy file.
+In policytool, add the permission for java.lang.RuntimePermission with a target name of queuePrintJob.
+The .java.policy file should then include the following:

+    grant {
+        permission java.lang.RuntimePermission "queuePrintJob";
+    };